ghesio/design-pattern/README.md

 <a name="abstractfactory"></a>
 ## Abstract Factory [\^](#index)

+### Description
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

 ### Problem
 You have a forniture shop which sells sofas and tables.
 Each of one of these items comes in different flavours, ancient and modern.